 Corollary: God may not supernaturally heal someone if it infringes upon their free will.

 Intervening by miracles perhaps can affect the will, which I don’t think God will do.
 God often intervened in the Old Testament to show who He was, and it didn’t work very well for the long run.
 Israel always fell away after God supernaturally delivered them.
 I believe God is very careful when and how He intervenes supernaturally.
-(See footnote at end of this article.)
+(See Note 1 at the end of this chapter.)
 Our free will is one of the most precious gifts God gave us.
 While I think there are other reasons, maybe God doesn’t heal someone because it would infringe upon their ability to choose Him freely.
 Are we following God for Him or for the miracles?
 Jesus chided some of His followers for this very reason.
 By the way, this corollary is my answer to the lottery question posed in Chapter 1: winning supernaturally might affect someone’s free will.

 Corollary: The mark of the Bride in heaven is she knows she can leave but chooses to stay.